 Taking down notes is a skill that will help you not only survive but also excel in college.
 However, only a few college students know how to take notes efficiently and adequately.
-This is unfortunate since there is no holy grail or secret techniques when it comes to taking notes.
+This is unfortunate since there is no holy grail or secret technique when it comes to taking notes.

 The good news about making college notes is that the skill can be learned very easily and rapidly.
-When it comes to study-notes, knowing what and how to take down notes is half the battle.
+When it comes to study notes, knowing what and how to take down notes is half the battle.
 To help you soldier on during your college years, here are a few things you might want to know.

 - 3 Strategies for Better Note-taking